Church of God (Anderson, Indiana): Beliefs

+In connection to its beginnings, the denomination has holiness beliefs.

+While the church keeps congregant statistics for organizational reasons, it does not have official membership.
+It holds that all "blood washed ones" (Christians) are part of the church and that attending services is enough to count someone as a member of a congregation.

 The church observes baptism by total immersion, the Lord's Supper (commonly known as communion), and feet washing as symbolic acts, recognizing them as the ordinances of God.

+While the church does not believe in official creeds, the Anderson School of Theology has released several pamphlets available online which outline their interpretation of the Bible on multiple points such as Eschatology, which is Amillennial.
+Congregants are generally not bound to these statements which are framed as being suggestive.

 Organization

 Church polity is autonomous and congregational, with various state and regional assemblies offering some basic support for pastors and congregations.
 In North America, cooperative work is coordinated through Church of God Ministries with offices in Anderson, Indiana.
-Currently, the general director is Jim Lyon.
+Currently, the interim general director is Monté Dillard.

 There are 2,214 congregations in the United States and Canada which are affiliated with the Church of God with an average attendance of 251,429.
 Worldwide, adherents number more than 1,170,143 in 7,446 congregations spread over nearly ninety countries.
-In Jamaica, Church of God is the first denomination with 24% of the population and 111 congregations.
+In Jamaica, Church of God is the largest denomination with 24% of the population and 111 congregations.
 Personal conversion and Christian conduct, coupled with attendance, are sufficient for participation in a local Church of God congregation.

 In the United Kingdom, there are 2 congregations: Church of God, Egan Road (Birkenhead, Merseyside) under the leadership of Pastor Zach Langford and Community Church of God (Tottenham, London) under the leadership of Pastor Mickell Mascall.